The Zero Childhood Cancer Program

 - Of the 950 children diagnosed with cancer each year in Australia, 150 are either diagnosed with cancer types that have less than a 30% survival rate, or suffer relapse and then have less than a 30% chance of cure.

 - It is these children – including those suffering from the most aggressive forms of childhood brain tumours, sarcomas, infant leukaemias and neuroblastomas – who will benefit from the Zero Childhood Cancer Program.

-- In the first stage of the Program, researchers and doctors will open a pilot study to high risk NSW cancer patients in 2016.
-Following successful completion of the pilot study, a national clinical trial involving 120 children will open in 2017.
+- In the first stage of the Program, researchers and doctors ran a pilot study for nearly 60 high risk NSW cancer patients.
+Following successful completion of the pilot study, a national clinical trial expected to enrol over 400 children opened in late 2017.

 It is anticipated that total funding required for the Zero Childhood Cancer Program over the next six years will be more than $50 million.
-Initial funding has been received from the Federal government-funded Cancer Therapeutics CRC (CTx) and also capital funding from the NSW state government.
-In addition, support has been provided by funding partners including:
+Funding was received from the Federal government and the government-funded Cancer Therapeutics CRC (CTx).
+Also capital funding was received from the NSW state government.
+Additional support has been provided by funding partners including:

 - Australian Cancer Research Foundation

 - Cure Brain Cancer Foundation

 - The Kids Cancer Project and The University of New South Wales, Australia

 - Robert Connor Dawes Foundation